-In these cases, a doctor or other clinician, on your behalf, may ask NHS Fylde and Wyre Clinical Commissioning Group (CCG) to consider funding the treatment.
+In these cases, a doctor or other clinician, on your behalf, may ask their local clinical commissioning group to consider funding the treatment.

 If your referring clinician thinks that one of the two reasons below applies, your case will be put forward to a commissioning request panel: